SirBlank/riffell-motion-detection/README.md

 # Overview

+## Free-Flight Arena for Multisensory Integration in Mosquitoes

+This research, conducted by University of Washington's Riffell Lab and led by C. Ruiz, aims to characterize steering behavior in free-flying yellow fever mosquitoes, focusing on how olfactory cues influence visual preferences.
+A Linux-based system controls four modules:

+- **Imaging:** High-resolution cameras track flight patterns.
+- **Odor Delivery:** Releases a controlled mix of CO2 and test odors.
+- **Projection:** Displays visual stimuli to observe responses.
+- **IR Synchronization:** Blinking IR LEDs encode and timestamp visual events for synchronization.

-## [In Progress]
+## Scripts

-The `motion_detection_rpi` folder contains previously written motion detection scripts for Raspberry Pi devices.

-The `motion_detection_opencv_v1` folder contains previously written motion detection script and also some other scripts that can help you check the true fps and perform other simple tasks (written by August 2024):

-1. **`motion_detection_synchronized_capture.py`**: The primary script for performing motion detection, recording videos, and saving frames as AVI files.
-This file includes comprehensive instructions and comments for adjusting parameters.
+- **`main.py`**: The primary script for performing motion detection, sending signal to trigger the animation script, recording image frames, and saving image frames as BMP files.
+This file includes comprehensive instructions and comments for adjusting motion detection parameters and camera properties.

-2. **`motion_detection_synchronized_capture_bmp.py`**: Similar to the main script but saves frames in BMP format instead of AVI.

-3. **`motion_detection_no_viz.py`**: A variant of the main script that operates without displaying a camera preview window.

-4. **`debug_fps.py`**: Useful for checking the effective FPS during frame saving to a buffer while motion detection is active.

-5. **`easypyspin_preview_window.py`**: Displays a preview window for a single camera, without synchronization.

-6. **`synchronized_capture.py`**: Captures images using two synchronized cameras.

-7. **`synchronized_preview.py`**: Provides preview windows for two synchronized cameras.

-8. **`synchronized_recording.py`**: Records video using two synchronized cameras.

-The `motion_detection_opencv_v2` folder contains previously written motion detection scripts (written by September 2024).

-The `motion_detection_opencv_v3` folder contains the current, most updated motion detection scripts (written by December 2024).
+- **`animation.py`**: The animation script that renders a moving bar as visual stimulus when triggered by motion detection.
+- **`alicat_input.py`**: The mass flow controller script that adjusts and toggles airflow based on user input.

 # System Specifications and Software Versions